 The Community Council has a small annual budget mainly for its running costs but can make small grants to local groups where appropriate.
 SBC also have budgets for small schemes for improving local environments with things like roadside benches, noticeboards, step and path repairs, etc. Access to these funds is through the Community Council.

-Current Members of the Community Council are:
+From November 2021, members of the Community Council are:

 Ian Topping, Nenthorn